telemc97/safety_pipeline/README.md

 # UAV Landing Safety Pipeline

+A Lightweight Pipeline for landing obstacles avoidance and safe landing zone extraction

 <img src="images/GitHub.png" alt="Pipeline Arch" style="height: 229px; width:550px;"/>

 In this repository you can find our proposed pipeline for safe landing areas.
 It is implemented in ROS.